2025 Retiree Appreciation Day planned for Sept. 5 at Fort McCoy

 |0

 This work, 2025 Retiree Appreciation Day planned for Sept.
-5 at Fort McCoy [Image 7 of 7], by Scott Sturkol, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+5 at Fort McCoy, by Scott Sturkol, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.